almoslmi/teaching/p5/lesson1/README.md

 var x, y, rand;
 ```

 We're declaring our variables up front.
+A lot of times, this isn't the best practice, and we should avoid it if we can.
+For our initial sketches, though, it'll probably be ok.
 A variable is like an address or mailbox slot that could hold a value.
 You use the word `var` to tell JavaScript you want to create new ones.
 If you're anything like me, you'll forget to write `var` all the time.
 If you just write `var x` and not `var x = 3` or something, then then the value of `x` (at least until you assign something to it i.e. put a value in that particular PO box called `x`) will be the JavaScript concept `undefined`.
 More on that later.
 Hopefully right now you can see that we're saying right at the beginning, "Hey!
 I'm going to have three values that I care about and want to get access to later: x, y, and rand."
 Don't forget the semicolon at the end of the line!

 ### The Setup Function